FREE ROLE-SPECIFIC PREVIEW PERSONALIZED FROM YOUR MATERIALS NO SIGNUP TO START

 Before any of this starts: if you haven't already, run your resume through the free VANTAGE-7 ATS checker.
 Getting an interview only to realize your resume had major gaps that the hiring team already noticed is a costly sequence.
 Score it first, then prep.

-Phase 1: Company Research (30–60 minutes, or 60 seconds with AI)
+Phase 1: Company Research

 The single clearest signal that a candidate prepared is specific company knowledge.
 Interviewers can tell the difference between someone who read the About page and someone who actually researched the company.
 The good news: the research that impresses interviewers isn't deep — it's specific.